amirlb/iterated-prisoner-dilemma/README.md

 - Implementation of various classic and modern strategies
 - Educational explanations of the prisoner's dilemma concepts
 - **Global information sharing**: Strategies can access complete tournament history
+- **Meta-cognitive strategies**: Strategies can examine each other's source code and adapt using a language model

 ## What Makes This Version Special